 Her latest test indicates her WBC is now up to 14.3.
 Last January it was 10.2 and the previous July it was 7.8.
 My wife works for a hospital system in West Virginia, which soon may be requiring all their employees to get the COVID vaccine.
 If she doesn’t get the vaccine, she will lose her job and medical insurance, unless we have medical support.

-We are concerned that due to her reaction to the chemo and really bad reaction to prednisone, if she gets the vaccine and has a reaction, what can they do for her if its severe?
+We are concerned that due to her reaction to the chemo and really bad reaction to prednisone if she gets the vaccine and has a reaction, what can they do for her if it is severe?

 I have spoken with people at both LLS, and the American Cancer Society and they say there is still very little available information to make an intelligent decision and that we should discuss this with our oncologist.
 We understand that this is entirely new territory, but I am concerned that she might end up in the ER and they either won’t know what to do or they might screw it up!
 I would greatly appreciate any incite or advice.